Speak Instapaper Posts — Part 2

 set d to document of window 1

 We have to wait until the page is completely loaded before we can apply the Readability script against the page.
 Unfortunately Safari does not expose the state of the page (loading or complete) to AppleScript.
 This is however exposed to the JavaScript DOM within the page and we can access DOM information from AppleScript with the do Javascript event.
 So we poll the document.readyState attribute in Javascript until it reports complete.
-Then we remember a reference to this document in a variable.3
+Then we remember a reference to this document in a variable. ((Safari has a bug where a AppleScript reference to document will change while it is loading, resulting in broken references.
+All this is a clumsy, but effective workaround.))

 • now we can execute the Readability script against the page: